 1.1 This document represents the Neighbourhood Plan for Martlesham.
-It represents one part of the development plan for the parish over the period 2016 to 2031, the other part being the 2013 Suffolk Coastal District Local Plan - Core Strategy and Development Management Policies (hereafter referred to as the 'Core Strategy').
+It represents one part of the development plan for the parish over the period 2016 to 2031, the other parts being the 2013 Suffolk Coastal District Local Plan - Core Strategy and Development Management Policies (hereafter referred to as the 'Core Strategy'), the adopted 2017 Suffolk Coastal Site Allocations and Area Specific Policies Development Plan Document and the Suffolk Coastal Local Plan remaining 'saved' policies.
 For clarity, the development plan consists of any planning policies currently adopted by the local planning authority, Suffolk Coastal District Council (SCDC) and, once 'made', this Neighbourhood Plan.
+Suffolk Coastal District Council is currently working on a Local Plan Review which, at March 2018, is at an early stage.